Don’t you wanna increase WordPress site speed? Don’t you think website speed is a great deal?

 The viewer’s browser now displays images as they scroll down your website.
 Besides images and videos, you can lazy load WordPress comments and Gravatars as well.

-You can use WP WP Rocket Plugin to use lazy loading.
+You can use WP Rocket Plugin to use lazy loading.

 10. Use Latest PHP Version